Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Narcissistic demands for attention and admiration can be satisfied only if they exceed — sometimes dramatically — what would normally be provided on the basis of Nick's talent or performance.
 Unfairness is inevitable.
 That unfairness triggers Nick's co-workers' experiencing jealousy, frustration, and anger.
 These feelings are fuel for toxic conflict.
 Moreover, because some people are angry, the conflict need not involve Nick directly.
 Conflict can erupt anywhere.
 The general atmosphere in the group becomes extremely unpleasant.
 Absenteeism rises.
 Some people head for the exits.

 The most significant effects on work quality are likely to involve decisions in which Nick plays a role.
 Because he so dominates discussions, and so energetically pursues credit for anything of value, some participants become more inclined to hold back, asking themselves, "What's the point of trying?"
-[Brenner 2015] When the organization relies for decision quality on people who choose not to contribute at expected levels, decision quality suffers.
+This form of withholding is one kind of futility effect.} When the organization relies for decision quality on people who choose not to contribute at expected levels, decision quality suffers.
+[Brenner 2015.2]

 Coping tactics